DomBruno/webapi-challenge/README.md

 - [ x  ] How can we partition our application into sub-applications?

-    Use of routers and middleware can limit code sprawl in a single file, creating sub applications hic provide for greater ease of code navigation.
+    Use of routers and middleware can limit code sprawl in a single file, creating sub applications which provide for greater ease of code navigation.

 ## Project Setup